morkid/multithreading-benchmark/README.md

 # MultiThreading - Benchmark

 This is an example for `Python`, `PHP`, `JavaScript`, `Java`, `C++`, `C` and `C#` multi threading performance test.
-How many they can calculate prime numbers.
+How many prime numbers they can calculate?
 By default only 4 threads running on each process.

 Current running environments: